Harishankeryadav/leetCode/README.md

-# leetCode
+# LeetCode
-some of the leetcode questions are uploaded here solved question  from leetcode
+Some of the leetCode questions are uploaded here.

+Solved question  from leetCode